 No later than 0600 in the Day Ahead ERCOT shall post the following information for each hour of the Operating Day:

-A forecast of conditions on the ERCOT System, including transmission line and other Transmission Facility Outages;
+A forecast of conditions on the ERCOT System, including known transmission line and other Transmission Facility Outages;

+[PIP156: System is not calculating or posting item #2.
+When the system supports, add the following item:]

-A forecast of Total Transmission Capacity including any relevant information describing forecasted transfers for each CSC.
+(2) A forecast of Total Transfer Capability including any relevant information describing forecasted transfers for each CSC.

 Weather assumptions used by ERCOT to forecast ERCOT System conditions.